 The disease itself

-The first symptoms of the disease - hyperactivity, sleep disorders and sudden involuntary movements - appear between the ages of 3 and 6 years.
-Neurological damages subsequently cause intellectual deficiencies and reduced motor skills, leading to a loss of autonomy around 10 years.
+The first symptoms of the disease – delayed cognitive development associated with hyperactivity, autistic behavior and sleep disorders – usually appear before the ages of 3 years.
+Neurological damage subsequently causes intellectual deficiencies and reduced motor skills, leading to a loss of autonomy at about 10 years of age.
 There is also slight facial dysmorphia.
-Progressive neurodegeneration causes premature death between the ages of 20 and 30.

 Treatment and management